TheDeckOfManyStrings/anewfoe/README.md

 ## Usage

+#### GM:

 1. **Initialize the Module**: Ensure the module is enabled in Foundry VTT.
 2. **Configure Settings**: Adjust the settings as per your campaign needs.
 Visualizations and stat roll characteristics can be customized independently.
 3. **Hide and Reveal Monsters**: Use the new token hud button on each token to hide and reveal monsters during gameplay.
 4. **Manage Stat Rolls**: Approve or reject player rolls in the GM queue window to reveal monster stats.
 5. **Bulk Upload Knowledge**: Use the bulk upload feature to grant players knowledge of multiple monsters at once.
 (Intended for use before or after game time)

+#### PLAYERS:

+1. **Token Identification**: If a token is unknown it will appear with a black silhouette.
+You cannot perform actions on this token until you have identified it.
+Ask your gm to identify the monster.
+Once you learn the monsters identity its image will appear.
+2. **After Identification**: Depending on your GM's settings, either click the book in the top right corner of the token or left click on the identified Monster to open the Monster info window.
+3. **Monster Info Window**: This window displays health, ac, speed, and stats of the monster.
+You do not know these attributes until you have discerned them.
+Click on the corresponding button to send a request to your GM to discern a trait.
+4. **Use your new found knowledge to slay your enemies!**

 ## Setup